 My dream home definitely includes an Orangery:

 In 1888, descendants of the Bartow family sold the estate to the City of New York for inclusion in the future Pelham Bay Park [at 3 times the size of Central Park, this is by far the largest park in NYC].
-The 1914, The International Garden Club leased it for use as its clubhouse and commissioned the firm of Delano & Aldrich to design the formal gardens, including a pool with a fountain:
+In 1914, The International Garden Club leased it for use as its clubhouse and commissioned the firm of Delano & Aldrich to design the formal gardens, including a pool with a fountain:

 The nearby marshes were part of the original estate: